aldorona/contur/src/readme.txt

 4. Compile the code by just typing: make.
 This will create the object files *.o and the executable MAIN.exe
 5. Run the executably MAIN.exe

+Windows users:
+1. Download and install Microsoft Visual Studio
+2. Open Microsoft Visual Studio and create a new Project, suggested name: contur
+3. Move all .f files in the /src directory to the 'source' directory of the Project.
+   Make sure you only move the .f files from /src, which have all small case names, do not add any of the .f files from the /sivells directory, which have CAPITAL CASE names, as this will over-define symbols in the compilation.
+4. Open the makefile with a text editor (do not double click on it) and check that your list of files in 'source' tallies with the.
+4. Move input.txt and input2d.txt into the 'resources' directory of the Project
+5.

 Frequently Asked Questions
 1. You may need to let makefile know what compiler you are using.
 To